HAZardous MATerials spills and decontamination

 Hazardous Material (HAZMAT) incidents are the result of a spillage of some type of chemical or substance which is unknown.
 A HAZMAT incident requires the spilled substance to be identified, neutralised, and contained, and then the affected area decontaminated.

 Although the concepts sound simple enough, in practice, these can be difficult and dangerous.
 The complexity, nature and difficulty of the incident are very hard to gauge until the spill is discovered and the substance identified.
 This is further compounded if the spill is the result of a fire or road accident, or a large volume of material is spilt.

-At any HAZMAT incident, crews must first identify the material, then isolate the area, to keep crews, and the public away from hazardous materials.
+At any HAZMAT incident, crews must isolate the area, to keep crews and the public away from hazardous materials, and identify the material.
 The 'dirty' or contaminated area is clearly separated from the 'clean' or uncontaminated area.
-One area is set aside as the decontamination area, which is used to clean any residual chemical off firefighters, once they have completed their task at the spill.
+One area is set aside as the decontamination area, which is used to clean any residual material off firefighters, once they have completed their task at the spill.

 Firefighters wearing Breathing apparatus, and within a chemical 'splash' suit, with helmet, PVC gloves and boots enter the contaminated area, and endeavour to normalize the area.
-It may be that a solid chemical is shovelled up and placed in suitable drums, split containers picked up and placed in appropriate drums, chemical hosed down and diluted with water, or a neutralizing agent placed on the spilt chemical.
+It may be that a solid material is shovelled up and placed in suitable drums, split containers picked up and placed in appropriate drums, material hosed down and diluted with water, or a neutralizing agent placed on the spilt material.
 The action taken depends on the chemical behaviour of the material, and takes into account things like watercourses, (creeks, drains, dams) populated areas, etc.

 Once the firefighters have finished their task, or have run low on air, they must be decontaminated before they can get out of their chemical suits, and out into the 'clean' area.